carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -mrestrict-it, -mno-restrict-it

-Disallow generation of deprecated IT blocks for ARMv8.
-It is on by default for ARMv8 Thumb mode.
+Disallow generation of complex IT blocks.
+It is off by default.

 .. option:: -mtp=<arg>